dlenski/vpn-slice/README.md

-Instead of trying to copy the behavior of the standard Cisco VPN clients, which normally reroute **all** your network traffic through the VPN, this one tries to minimize your contact with an intrusive corporate VPN:
+Instead of trying to copy the behavior of the standard Cisco VPN clients, which normally reroute **all** your network traffic through the VPN, this one tries to minimize your contact with an intrusive corporate VPN.
+This is also known as a "split-tunnel" VPN, since it splits your traffic between the VPN tunnel and your normal network interfaces.

+`vpn-slice` makes it easy to set up a split-tunnel VPN:

 * It only routes traffic for **specific hosts or subnets** through the VPN.
 * It automatically looks up named hosts, using the VPN's DNS servers,